arcus-azure/arcus.security/docs/preview/features/secret-store/provider/key-vault.md

                         builder.AddAzureKeyVaultWithManagedServiceIdentity(keyVaultUri, cacheConfiguration);

                         // Adding the Azure Key Vault secret provider, using `.` instead of `:` when looking up secrets.
-                        // Example - When looking up `ServicePrincipal:ClientKey` it will be changed to `ServicePrincipal.ClientKey`.
-                        builder.AddAzureKeyVaultWithManagedServiceIdentity(keyVaultUri, mutateSecretName: secretName => secretName.Replace(":", "."));
+                        // Example - When looking up `ServicePrincipal:ClientKey` it will be changed to `ServicePrincipal-ClientKey`. builder.AddAzureKeyVaultWithManagedServiceIdentity(keyVaultUri, mutateSecretName: secretName => secretName.Replace(":", "."));
                     })
                     .ConfigureWebHostDefaults(webBuilder => webBuilder.UseStartup<Startup>());